MicrosoftDocs/visualstudio-docs/docs/azure/overview.md

 Node.js offers another option for web application development with server-side JavaScript.
 Learn more at [What is Azure for JavaScript developers](/azure/developer/javascript/core/what-is-azure-for-javascript-development) Get started with [Deploy a Node.js web app in Azure](/azure/app-service/quickstart-nodejs?tabs=windows&pivots=development-environment-vscode).

 Python is an increasingly popular language which, when using web frameworks Django and Flask, is another way of developing web applications.
-For more information, see [Get started with Python on Azure](/azure/developer/python/get-started?tabs=windows%2Capt%2Ccmd).
+See [Get started with Python on Azure](/azure/developer/python/get-started?tabs=windows%2Capt%2Ccmd).

 ## Recommended Azure services